mvs-develop/dev.bitshares.works/docs/knowledge_base/kb/broadcasr_trnx.rst

 -------

-Clients and BitShares blockchain network
+Clients and DNA blockchain network
 ========================================

-In this section, we look into BitShares Blockchain transaction and the flow.
+In this section, we look into DNA Blockchain transaction and the flow.
 The below image is simplified clients and nodes relations.
 And it shows two transactions occurred and nodes received the transactions.

 .. image:: ../../_static/output/net-broadcast2.png
-        :alt: BitShares
+        :alt: DNA
         :width: 700px
         :align: center

-On the BitShares blockchain, every node receives a transaction (1a&1b), locally validates its content and signature(2a&2b), and re-broadcasts to its connected peers(3a&3b).
+On the DNA blockchain, every node receives a transaction (1a&1b), locally validates its content and signature(2a&2b), and re-broadcasts to its connected peers(3a&3b).
 The connected peers could be another API node or witness node.

 Block producer nodes (a.k.a.
 Active witness nodes) will sign blocks if it is their turn (time slot), produce a block(5b) and broadcast(6b) the block to its connected peers.